Prince25/Solar-System/README.md

 ## Due: November 4, 2018 at 11:59pm

-Up to 50 points of credit plus 15 points extra credit.
-There is no partial credit on any individual requirement.

 ### Repository setup:

 1. By now you have followed the link to create your assignment repository at https://classroom.github.com/a/rqePP3be.
 Please use this link once as it will create an repository we will not check for submissions if you use it multiple times.
 The repository name should lool like **a2-githubusername**.
 Any others will get removed.